jackson15j/programming_notes/cloud_notes.md

 Cloud Notes
 ===========

+* [12 Factor] principles.

 [Principles of Chaos Engineering]
 ---------------------------------

 * [Principles of Chaos Engineering] covers experimenting on a deployment/system to uncover systemic issues:
     * Define a measurable _"steady state"_.
     * Expectation that _"steady state"_ should continue in both control/test
       groups.
     * Introduce _"real world"_ events (crashes, connectivity failures,
       infrastructure failures,...).
     * Disprove expectations.
 * Confidence comes from extremes it takes to disprove the control vs test expectation,